Dementia Diagnosis

 Practice points2,4-6:

-• When selecting tools, consider the need for comprehensive assessment vs efficiency/time, accuracy, cost, training requirements, PLWD/ care partners cultural and literacy needs, and clinician confidence.
+• When selecting tools, consider the need for comprehensive assessment vs efficiency/time, accuracy, cost, training requirements, the individual’s/care partners’ cultural and literacy needs and clinician confidence.

-• Always support cognitive tests with a corroborative history, focused exam and the PLWD overall risk profile- do not rely on test alone.
+• Cognitive tests should be supported by a corroborative history, focused exam and the individual’s overall risk profile- do not rely on tests alone.

 • Combining cognitive, functional and behavioural assessments with informant reports increases diagnostic accuracy.